Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-It used to be called goodminton before Jayesh tried it.
+when Jayesh is asleep the sheep count him

-Updated on: [7/5/2025]
+Updated on: [8/5/2025]
 <!-- #jokeEnd -->